 The first step is to accept the principle that data is only as valuable as the uses to which it is put.
 Simply having data does not by itself create any value, it has to be used for some purpose.

-3 Ways Data Creates Business Value
+3 Ways Data Creates Business Value with Data Quality

 In business, data is typically used in three ways: to execute transactions, to create information and as an input to analysis.
 Let’s look at each in turn:

-The Transaction Value of Data
+The Transaction Value of Data and Data Quality

 The most basic use of data is to execute a transaction such as buying or selling a product or service.
 Data such as a customer’s name, address and payment details are required to successfully execute a sale transaction.
 Errors in any of this data can result in a failed transaction, a disappointed customer or in some cases a fraudulent transaction.
 The value of correct data to process transactions is clear.
 It allows for timely and accurate execution of transaction.
 Inaccurate data can frequently incur increased costs for rework and error correction.